MithrilJS/mithril.js/docs/route.md

 When a user navigates from a parameterized route to the same route with a different parameter (e.g. going from `/page/1` to `/page/2` given a route `/page/:id`, the component would not be recreated from scratch since both routes resolve to the same component, and thus result in a virtual dom in-place diff.
 This has the side-effect of triggering the `onupdate` hook, rather than `oninit`/`oncreate`.
 However, it's relatively common for a developer to want to synchronize the recreation of the component to the route change event.

-To achieve that, it's possible to combine route parameterization with the virtual dom [key reconciliation](keys.md) feature:
+To achieve that, it's possible to combine route parameterization with [keys](#reinitializing-views-with-single-child-keyed-fragments) for a very convenient pattern:

 ```javascript
 m.route(document.body, "/edit/1", {